blocktransfer/py-TAD3-horizon/CONTRIBUTING.md

 ## License

-By contributing to TAD3, you agree that your contributions will be licensed under the [GNU General Public License v3.0](LICENSE.md).
+By contributing to TAD3, you agree that your contributions will be licensed under the [GNU Affero General Public License v3.0](LICENSE.md).
 This means:
 - Your contributions are free from attribution rights or royalties.
 - You are not entitled to direct monetary compensation for your contributions.